Title

 (1) The Agency is authorized to develop criteria and procedures for identifying Security Employers that violate the requirements and obligations of this Chapter with a frequency and severity that undermine the Chapter’s purpose.

-(2) Upon notice from the Agency pursuant to such criteria and procedures under subsection (1), the Department of Licenses and Inspections shall have the authority to deny an application for or suspend or revoke a commercial activity license or any other license of any Security Employer who meets the criteria established by the Agency under this Section.
+(2) Upon notice from the Agency pursuant to such criteria and procedures under subsection (1), the Department of Licenses and Inspections shall have the authority to deny an application for or suspend or revoke a commercial activity license or any other license, in accordance with the procedures set forth in Section 9-103, of any Security Employer who meets the criteria established by the Agency under this Section.

-(4) All City contracts shall contain a provision that the contract shall be revocable at the City’s option if the person entering into the contract with the City fails to meet the criteria established by the Agency under this Section.
+(4) All City contracts shall contain a provision that the contract shall be revocable at the City’s option if the person entering into the contract with the City fails to meet the criteria established by the Agency under this Section, provided that the City shall first provide written notice of non-compliance and allow a period of up to ninety (90) days for the person to cure such non-compliance before any revocation is effective.

 § 9-6711.
 Exercise of Rights Protected; Retaliation Prohibited.